Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Historical Table Digitization Pipeline

-The Image Preprocessing stage takes \emph{Historical Document Images} as input and uses Amazon's Textract API to identify table regions and the Table Transformer \citep{Smock_2022_CVPR} for orientation detection.
-Tesseract \citep{TessOverview} OCR is used additionally to confirm table rotation decisions.
-These established tools required minimal development effort.
-The output is \emph{Cropped \& Oriented Table Images}.
+\autoref{fig:pipeline} depicts the distinct stages with inputs and outputs at each step.
+The Image Preprocessing stage takes \emph{Source Table Images} as input and uses pretrained OCR and layout-detection models \citep{Smock_2022_CVPR, TessOverview} to detect each page's orientation and rotate it upright.
+These established tools require minimal development effort.
+This outputs \emph{Oriented Table Images}.

-These images then enter the Multimodal LLM Processing stage, where domain knowledge-based prompts guide the LLM in analyzing table structure and extracting content.\footnote{We use \texttt{claude-3.5-sonnet-20241022} and Gemini \texttt{gemini-1.5-pro}.
-See Section~\ref{sec:ensemble}.} We developed detailed prompts instructing the LLM, for instance, to act as a careful researcher, avoid hallucinating numbers, handle formatting conventions like commas, explicitly record empty cells, and recognize multi-row headers.
-Header information is carried over for multi-page tables to ensure consistency.
-State-specific prompts address unique reporting formats; for example, instructing the model that when Illinois data splits Cook County into "Chicago" and the remainder, it should label these as distinct entities ("Chicago" and "Cook Excluding Chicago").
-The output of this stage is \emph{Raw CSV Tables}.
+The pipeline then switches to an LLM-based workflow.
+The \emph{Oriented Table Images} enter the Multimodal LLM Processing stage, where domain knowledge-based prompts guide the LLM in analyzing table structure and extracting content.
+We develop prompts that first instruct the LLM to act as a careful researcher and avoid hallucinating numbers.
+Building on this, we add detailed instructions, for instance, to handle formatting conventions like commas, explicitly record empty cells, and recognize multi-row headers.
+Multi-page tables are submitted together as a single grouped set of pages so the model sees the full table at once.\footnote{We request JSON-formatted output adhering to a schema that we provide, and enforce this by selecting the structured output option in Gemini's API.
+Using an otherwise identical prompt, replacing the schema-enforced JSON request with a prompt-only request for CSV-formatted output in a 20\% subsample of our holdout data increases the total error rate from 7.7\% to 17.9\%, almost entirely by increasing the share of missing outputs from 6.9\% to 16.2\%.}

-The Post-Processing \& Alignment stage creates a homogeneous panel dataset from the heterogeneous raw outputs—a common challenge for economists.
-A key step is harmonization, which aligns column headers.
-Here, we again use an LLM, guided by a structured prompt, to map extracted field names (e.g., "Cars", "Passenger Cars") to a predefined list of standardized categories (e.g., "Automobiles").
-While creating the standardized column list is domain-specific, using an LLM for the mapping is generalizable and accessible.
-Similarly, structured prompts guide the LLM in standardizing county names against reference lists, using different templates depending on the table format (county-sorted vs.\ year-sorted).
-The output is \emph{Aligned Tables} with standardized fields and entities.

-The Context-Aware Outlier Detection component runs automated checks (e.g., population comparisons, time series/cross-column consistency) on aligned (harmonized) data.\footnote{In some instances, we also compare the sum of registrations across all counties within a state and to state-level totals published in Federal Highway Administration (Highway Statistics, table MV-201) to check for misalignment.} Unlike gold standard evaluation, these broadly applicable checks use no human-validated data, serving only to flag potential quality issues for researchers without automatic correction.
-See Appendix~\ref{sec:outlier} for details.